Long-Range Optical Wireless Information and Power Transfer: Analytical Model

-In this section, we will analyze the TIM first.
-Then, the stable condition of the BCRB system will be established, and models about the system beam spot, beam power, and communication will be developed.
-These models lay an analytical foundation for the performance evaluation of the BCRB system in Section IV.
+In this section, we will depict the end-to-end beam transmission using the transmission matrix at first.
+Then, we will define the beam distribution.
+Finally, the model of energy output and data transfer will be developed.
+These models lay an analytical foundation for the performance evaluation of the RB-SWIPT system in Section~IV.